AbdullahHady/Car-Rental-Project/README.md

 # Car Rentals
 #### Overview
-It is a car rental web application created by using Java 8, HTML, CSS, JavaScript, Servlet, PostgreSQL, Amazon AWS, Hibernate.
+It is a car rental web application created by using Java 8, HTML, CSS, JavaScript, Servlet, PostgreSQL, Apache Tomcat, Amazon AWS, Hibernate.
 #### Features
 An user can Sign Up, Sign in.
 User can view all available vehicles for renting.